bubaic/Metis/ErrorCodes.md

 - 1.01 - Invalid or missing nodeList.
 - 1.02 - Node does not exist.
 - 1.03 - Failing to get a particular value from a node.
+- 1.04 - "backup" is defined as a preferential location for a Node.
+This is a system-only folder.
-- 1.04 - atlasui_http_request failed (CURL error).
+- 1.05 - atlasui_http_request failed (CURL error).
-- 1.05 - atlasui_sql_connect() returned a false, meaning you failed to connect to the MySQL database.
+- 1.06 - atlasui_sql_connect() returned a false, meaning you failed to connect to the MySQL database.

 ---